 Applicants who advance will perform at a semifinal round on November 16 at 4pm.
 The top three finalists will perform at the State at the Word in December, where one youth will be honored with the title of Nashville Youth Poet Laureate.

 The Nashville Youth Poet Laureate is a joint program of the Office of the Mayor, Southern Word, Metro Human Relations Commission, Nashville Public Library, Metro Nashville Arts Commission, in partnership with Urban Word, and supported by the PEN Center USA, the Academy of American Poets, and the Nashville Public Library Foundation.

-- Applicants must be a Davidson County resident and between the ages of 13 – 19 years old.
+- Applicants must be between the ages of 13 – 19 years old.
 They must attend or have attended a Nashville high school.

 - Submit 3 original poems/raps/performances as word documents or video links.
 At least one of the submissions must address the themes of Human Relations, Diversity, and Positive Social Change.

 - Include a RESUME that has your name, address, phone #, and e-mail; and details all of your accomplishments, community service, after school programs, volunteer experiences, and awards.

 - Please EMAIL any documents you are unable to upload to firstname.lastname@example.org.